The gateway to exploring Country Clare.

 Once you pass seamlessly through security and into our single terminal, you’ll find a great selection of places to shop, eat, and relax before your flight.

 Many people like to kick-start their holiday with a sit-down meal at the airport before their flight.
-Families will appreciate Frankie & Benny’s and Giraffe, and if you want something fancy, head to Bottega Prosecco Bar & Café.
+Frankie & Benny’s and Giraffe with their children's menus are family favourites.
 There are plenty of coffee shops and grab and go options too.

 We also have lots of shops for you to browse while you wait to board your flight.
 Get all your last-minute holiday essentials from Boots, plane entertainment from WHSmith and great savings from World Duty Free.
 We’ve got shops to suit every taste and every need.